Galadriel: Third Age

 In The Fellowship of the Ring, Galadriel welcomed the Fellowship to Lothlórien after their escape from Moria.
 When she met the Fellowship in her tree-dwelling she gave each member a searching look, testing their resolve—though Boromir interpreted this test as a temptation.
 She was in turn tested when Frodo Baggins offered to place the Ring in her keeping.
 Knowing that its corrupting influence would make her "great and terrible", and recalling the ambitions that had once brought her to Middle-earth, she refused the Ring.
 She accepted that her own ring's power would fail, that her people would diminish and fade with the One Ring's destruction, and that her only escape from the fading of the Elves and the dominion of Men would be to return at last to Valinor.
-It is implied, backed up by other writings, that in acknowledgement of this renunciation of power her personal ban from Valinor was lifted.

 When the Fellowship left Lothlórien, she gave each member a gift and an Elven cloak, and furnished the party with supplies, both as practical support and as a symbol of faith, hope and goodwill.
+Her gift to Frodo was the magical Phial of Galadriel, containing a little of the light of Eärendil's star.
 Her husband Celeborn likewise provided the Fellowship with Elven-boats.

 On the day that the Fellowship left Lórien, but unknown to them, Gandalf arrived, carried by the eagle Gwaihir.
 Galadriel healed his wounds and re-clothed him in white, signalling his new status as head of the Istari, the order of wizards.

 After Sauron perished, Celeborn led the host of Lórien across the Anduin and captured Dol Guldur.
 Galadriel came forth and "threw down its walls and laid bare its pits".
-She travelled to Minas Tirith for the wedding of her granddaughter Arwen to King Aragorn Elessar after the end of the war.
+She travelled to Minas Tirith for the wedding of her granddaughter Arwen to King Aragorn.
 Galadriel passed over the Great Sea with Elrond, Gandalf, and the Ring-bearers Bilbo and Frodo, marking the end of the Third Age.
 Celeborn remained behind, and Tolkien writes that "there is no record of the day when at last he sought the Grey Havens".